Website security is essential for all businesses operating online in 2024.

 Other things to consider are backup size and location.
-We suggest storing the backups on at least two locations to avoid losses caused by hardware failure or malware.
+We suggest storing the backups in at least two locations to avoid losses caused by hardware failure or malware.

 10. Consider the Hosting Companies Reputation

-This might seem like an obvious consideration, but unfortunately that isn’t the case.
-We are often distracted with low prices and quick set-up claims when purchasing online services, and it’s not any different when it comes to hosting.
+This might seem like an obvious consideration, but unfortunately, that isn’t the case.
+We are often distracted by low prices and quick set-up claims when purchasing online services, and it’s not any different when it comes to hosting.